Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 Kuya tour guide

-So there!
-I hope you enjoyed this entry, and consider visiting the beautiful Ruins!
+I hope you enjoyed reading this entry, and consider visiting the beautiful Ruins!

 Beautiful fields